 Obviously, if you’re reading this Protonmail review there’s every chance that you’re not yet acquainted with the platform.

-Protonmail is an E-mail provider, a platform which lets you create, send and receive E-mails and files over the Internet.
+Protonmail is an E-mail provider, a platform that lets you create, send and receive E-mails and files over the Internet.

 It’s an E-mail provider which protects your privacy and security and that’s what makes it special.
 Here are the factors which make it as anonymous as it claims to be.